Demolition of monuments to Vladimir Lenin in Ukraine: Motivation

 The start of the "Leninopad" in its mass was laid by the demolition of the Lenin monument in Kyiv on the Bessarabian Square.
 The event took place on 8 December 2013 at around 6:00 pm.
 Even more people began to massively destroy monuments of the Soviet past after reports about the Euromaidan activists who died during the protests in Kyiv.

 In January 2015, the Ministry of Culture of Ukraine announced that it would encourage all public initiatives related to cleaning Ukraine of monuments to figures of the communist past.
 According to Minister Vyacheslav Kyrylenko, his department will initiate the removal from the State Register of Immovable Monuments of Ukraine of all monuments related to communist figures listed there.
 "The state will not oppose, but on the contrary, will in every possible way support all public initiatives that will fight for the cleansing of Ukraine from these relics of the totalitarian past," the minister emphasized.

 In April 2015, the Verkhovna Rada of Ukraine voted in favor of the draft law "On the condemnation of the communist and national socialist (Nazi) totalitarian regimes in Ukraine and the prohibition of propaganda of their symbols", which, in particular, will oblige local authorities to dismantle monuments to communist figures on the territory of Ukraine.

 Communist monuments toppled during Euromaidan

 Euromaidan protesters toppled several statues of Vladimir Lenin in Ukrainian cities.
-Some estimates said that more than 90 statues were toppled.
+Some estimates said that more than a hundred statues were toppled.
 In December 2015, The Ukrainian Week calculated that 376 Lenin monuments were removed or destroyed in February 2014.